fkooman/php-saml-sp/README.md

 - No dependency on `robrichards/xmlseclibs`
 - Serializes `eduPersonTargetedID` as `idpEntityId!spEntityId!persistentId`,
   just like Shibboleth;
-- Only supports `urn:oid` SAML attributes, ignores the rest
+- Only supports `urn:oid` SAML attributes from a white list, ignores the rest
 - Verify "scope" of attributes based on `<shibmd:Scope>` metadata element when the IdP metadata contains this element
   - Silently removes the attribute (value) when scope does not match